-Many cases of spacing are confined to just a few teeth, caused by irregular eruptions or childhood habits like thumb-sucking or tongue thrusting.
+Many cases of spacing are confined to just a few teeth, caused by irregular eruptions or childhood habits like thumb-sucking and tongue thrusting.
 In these cases, spacing often has no effect on bite alignment and is not complicated by other issues, making the gaps more conducive for home aligner treatment.

-Teeth spacing cases accompanied by bite issues (like overbite or overjet), or caused by oversized jaw and/or gums, however, are more complicated and may require more robust treatments to achieve the significant jaw and tooth transformations you’re after.
+Spacing cases accompanied by bite issues (like overbite or overjet), or caused by oversized jaw and/or gums, however, are more complicated and may require more robust treatments to achieve the significant jaw and tooth transformations you’re after.
 Consult your dentist if you think your spacing is compounded by other conditions.

 But once again, a large majority of spacing issues are minor, so there’s a good chance that home aligners could be an option for you.
 With all this in mind, let’s take a look at some of the best home aligners for teeth spacing.